 The archives of the Maritime Museum contain documents related to shipping or leisure craft in one way or another.
 A major category is drawings of various ships and boats.
-The museum is also the holder of the archives of the famous Swedish 18th century shipbuilder, F. H. af Chapman, with both written documents and drawings.
+The museum is also the holder of the archives of the famous Swedish 18th century shipbuilder F. H. af Chapman, with both written documents and drawings.

-The archives also contains drawings and written documents on shipbuilding from several Swedish shipyards.
+The archives also contain drawings and written documents on shipbuilding from several Swedish shipyards.
 Among the bigger collections are those from Bergsunds mekaniska verkstad (Bergsund's Engineering Workshops) and Södra varvet (the Southern Shipyard) in Stockholm.
 These collections contain mainly drawings, but some shipyard collections also include other documents such as building contracts and accounts.

 The collections to do with leisure craft have usually come from boat builders, boat yards or sailing clubs.
 Among the well-known boat builders represented are C. G. Pettersson, Gustav Estlander, Knud H. Reimers and Olle Enderlein.
-The documents include some correspondence about designs, advertising material, and contracts and accounts.
+The documents include correspondence about designs, advertising material, and contracts and accounts.

 From diaries to timetables

 The Maritime Museum also holds archives from private individuals who were active within shipping or shipbuilding.
 These contain sailors' diaries and letters written when they were at sea.
-There are also private collections on a specific subject – which might be anything from sea shanties to timetables from passenger ships or documents about channels and wrecks.
+There are also private collections on a specific subject, which might be anything from sea shanties to timetables from passenger ships or documents about channels and wrecks.